Best Time to Visit Halifax in 2023

 Autumn in Halifax is a season of change, with the leaves on the trees turning golden and red.
 It's a great time to visit Halifax, as the weather is perfect for exploring the city and taking in all the sights and sounds of the season.

-Autumn in Halifax is a season of change, with various attractions to explore.
 Here are the top five attractions you should check out during the autumn season:

 The Split Crow: This historic pub is a Halifax institution and a must-visit during autumn.
 For traditional pub fare, you get a wide selection of local beers, ciders and spirits.
 The atmosphere is cozy and informal, with music nights, making it the perfect spot to unwind after exploring the city.

-Bay of Fundy: Don't miss the natural wonder of the Bay of Fundy during autumn.
+Day trip to the Bay of Fundy: Don't miss the natural wonder of the Bay of Fundy during autumn.
 The world's biggest tide changes offer a breathtaking view.
 Enjoy whale-watching tours, coastal hikes, and visits to local fishing villages.
 Fossil records, including dinosaur tracks, can also be found on the bay's shores, making it a paradise for paleontologists and nature lovers.

 Winter (December to February)